Skip to main content

 Analyze your top competitors: See what kind of SERP Features your competitors are appearing in.
 Can you replicate their success?
 Better yet, improve upon it!

-Keep an eye on Google updates: Google's SERPs are constantly evolving (even more so with the addition of Bard).
+Keep an eye on Google updates: Google’s SERPs are constantly evolving (even more so with the addition of Gemeni).
 Stay informed about new SERP Features and adjust your strategies accordingly.

 Are you ready to put SERP Features to work in your SEO strategy?
 Let’s start the conversation and take a look at whether you’re already performing well in SERP Features, or see how we can tweak existing content to better target featured snippets, PAAs, and grids.